 (c) an order suspending for a time specified in the order or without limit of time and, in either case, subject to such conditions or exceptions, or both, as the Commission in Court Session thinks fit, that registration or those rights.

-(7b) On the return of a summons issued following a declaration by the Minister under subsection (3)(a)(ii), if it appears to the Commission in Court Session that a number of a group or class of employees who are, or are qualified to be, members of an organisation is bound by an award made under the Fair Work Act 2009 (Commonwealth) or continued in existence under the Fair Work (Transitional Provisions and Consequential Amendments) Act 2009 (Commonwealth), the Commission in Court Session —
+(7b) On the return of a summons issued following a declaration by the Minister under subsection (3)(a)(ii), if it appears to the Commission in Court Session that a number of a group or class of employees who are, or are qualified to be, members of an organisation is bound by an award made under the FW Act or continued in existence under the FW (Transitional) Act, the Commission in Court Session —

-(a) shall make an order cancelling the rights of the organisation under this Act with respect to that group or class of employees; and
+(a) must make an order cancelling the rights of the organisation under this Act with respect to that group or class of employees; and

 (b) may make an order under subsection (8)(a).